128technology/docs/docs/intro_installation_azure.md

 There are different Plans available for the Juniper Session Smart Networking Platform offering:

-* "Private" Plan: if there is no access to the 128 Technology repositories in the Azure environment where the software needs to be deployed (e.g., no access to the Internet), or if your preference is to avoid installing the Session Smart Networking software, a Private image can be shared with your Azure subscription via the Azure Marketplace.
-To request access to a Private plan, please refer to the section [Requesting access to a Private plan](#requesting-access-to-a-private-plan).
+* Private Plan: For cases where there is no access to the SSR repositories (no internet connection) from the Azure environment where the software will be deployed, a Private image can be shared in the Azure Marketplace using your Azure subscription.
+To request access to a private plan, refer to [Requesting access to a Private plan](#requesting-access-to-a-private-plan) for additional information.
-* "Hourly" Plan: free trial period for 30 days, hourly software cost afterwards.
+* Hourly Plan: This provides a free trial period for 30 days and an hourly software cost after the trial expires.
 This plan is recommended for Proof of Concepts and Trials only.
-Software upgrades and deployments outside of the cloud, e.g., on premises, require a token or certificate.
+Software upgrades and deployments outside of the cloud, (on premises) require a token or certificate.
 The software can not be purchased via the marketplace.
-Refer to the Hourly plan of the **Session Smart Networking Platform** offering available [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/juniper-networks.session-smart-networking-payg?tab=Overview).
+Select the Hourly plan of the [Session Smart Networking Platform](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/juniper-networks.session-smart-networking-payg?tab=Overview) offering.

 ### Requesting access to a Private plan